syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

 {% endhighlight %}
 {% endtabs %}

-### Create new records while pasting
+### Create new records when pasting

-By default, while paste the clipboard value to treegrid, it changes the values of the already existing records.
-The below code example shows how to add the copied records as new rows in treegrid by overriding the [PasteRows](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste~PasteRows.html) method in [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) class.
+By default, when paste the clipboard value to tree grid, it changes the values of the already existing records.
+The following code example shows how to add the copied records as new rows in tree grid by overriding the [PasteRows](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste~PasteRows.html) method in the [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) class.

 {% tabs %}
 {% highlight c# %}